legendary-mac/DUCTF-2024/README.md

 I can easily say that I learned and improved a lot from this competitions.

 Here is how i solved the beginner and easier challenges.

+Our team, The Team Onigiri got 442nd place overall with 1208 points.
+In Secondary section, 10th.
+(We two are both 10th students).

+I am happy with how I participated and will definitely improve my rank next year!!